medvednikov/gomvc/README.md

-# gomvc - a tiny MVC web framework for Go #
+# gomvc - a tiny MVC web framework #

-This is a simple MVC-ish web framework for Go, which is basically a small wrapper around Go's net/http.
+This is a simple MVC-ish web framework, which is basically a small wrapper around Go's net/http.

 ## Key features ##

-The key features of gomvc are ease of use, lack of clutter, and a very simple way to quickly define actions and parameters without extra routing and configuration files: a function declaration is enough.
+Ease of use, lack of clutter, and a very simple way to quickly define actions and parameters without extra routing and configuration files: a function declaration is enough.